adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 To find the learner’s experiences of the latest attempt, query the LRS for statements with an activity ID of the SCO IRI.
 Since the LRS returns statements ordered by descending stored time, the first statement in the list should be from the latest attempt.
 Use the context activity's grouping SCO IRI, with the attemptId query parameter, to query the LRS again for all statements with a related activity ID of that attempt SCO IRI.

-### Single session attempt process
-The following steps illustrate the general process to represent a single session attempt.
-See the appendix for a full example.
-1. The

 ## 6.0 Mapping the SCORM Data Model to xAPI Statements
 The following is a list of SCORM data model elements and the equivalent xAPI statement.
 Using this mapping will allow systems to interpret the xAPI statements in an interoperable way.
 A complete list of SCORM data model elements and their mapping to xAPI is listed in the [Appendix](#complete-scorm-to-xapi-data-model-mapping).